khulnasoft/tradescope/docs/leverage.md

     This feature is still in it's testing phase.
 Should you notice something you think is wrong please let us know via Discord or via Github Issue.

 !!!
 Note "Multiple bots on one account"
     You can't run 2 bots on the same account with leverage.
-For leveraged / margin trading, tradescope assumes it's the only user of the account, and all liquidation levels are calculated based on this assumption.
+For leveraged / margin trading, freqtrade assumes it's the only user of the account, and all liquidation levels are calculated based on this assumption.

 !!!
 Danger "Trading with leverage is very risky"
     Do not trade with a leverage > 1 using a strategy that hasn't shown positive results in a live run using the spot market.
 Check the stoploss of your strategy.
 With a leverage of 2, a stoploss of 0.5 (50%) would be too low, and these trades would be liquidated before reaching that stoploss.
     We do not assume any responsibility for eventual losses that occur from using this software or this mode.

-    Please only use advanced trading modes when you know how tradescope (and your strategy) works.
+    Please only use advanced trading modes when you know how freqtrade (and your strategy) works.
     Also, never risk more than what you can afford to lose.

-If you already have an existing strategy, please read the [strategy migration guide](strategy_migration.md#strategy-migration-between-v2-and-v3) to migrate your strategy from a tradescope v2 strategy, to strategy of version 3 which can short and trade futures.
+If you already have an existing strategy, please read the [strategy migration guide](strategy_migration.md#strategy-migration-between-v2-and-v3) to migrate your strategy from a freqtrade v2 strategy, to strategy of version 3 which can short and trade futures.

 ## Shorting